This document is provided for archival purposes only.

 - Protect our Services and Materials: So that we can detect and prevent any fraudulent or malicious activity, and make sure that everyone is using our Services fairly and in accordance with any applicable terms and conditions.

-- Comply with legal requirements: To comply with applicable laws, regulations or legal processes, or to exercise, establish or defend our legal rights.
+- Comply with legal requirements: To comply with applicable laws, regulations or legal processes, demonstrate such compliance, or to exercise, establish or defend our legal rights.

 How we minimise the sharing of your personal information